evebeswick/thesis-code/README.md

 Plots included in the thesis are generated using the file **plots.R**.

-To run this R file, users will need to download the relevant results and update the file paths, since the code currently reads CSV files from a local directory (`C:/Users/evebe/...`).
+Before running this R file, users will need to download the relevant result files and replace the existing file paths, since the code currently points CSV files stored in a local directory (C:/Users/evebe/...).